-The hedge documentation includes identification of the hedging instrument, the hedged item, the nature of the risk being hedged, and how the Company will assess whether the hedging relationship meets the hedge effectiveness requirements (including the analysis of sources of hedge ineffectiveness and how the hedge ratio is determined).
+The hedge documentation includes identification of the hedging instrument, the hedged item, the nature of the risk being hedged, and how the Company will assess whether the hedging relationship meets the hedge effectiveness requirements (including details of sources of hedge ineffectiveness and how the hedge ratio is determined).

 A relationship qualifies for hedge accounting if it meets all of the following effectiveness requirements:

-- there is 'an economic relationship' between the hedged item and the hedging instrument; - the effect of credit risk does not 'dominate the value changes' that result from that economic relationship; and - the hedge ratio of the relationship is the same as that resulting from the quantity of the hedged item and the quantity of the hedged item.
+- there is an economic relationship between the hedged item and the hedging instrument; - the effect of credit risk does not dominate the value changes that result from that economic relationship; and - the hedge ratio of the relationship is the same as that resulting from the quantity of the hedged item and the quantity of the hedging instrument that the Company uses to hedge that quantity of the hedged item.